 The Care Manager will complete a comprehensive health assessment and enroll the enrollee in complex care management if appropriate.
 The Care Manager will work with the enrollee, family, physicians, and professional providers to optimize the enrollee's use of medical benefits and help the enrollee and family take charge of the enrollee's health and medical care.
 An individualized Care Management plan will be developed for the enrollee in collaboration with the enrollee, the Care Manager, Medical Director, and/or Medical Advisor.
-The Care Manager follows the care and treatment of the patient enrolled in complex care management to verify that: recommendations to physicians and professional providers are followed, medical appointments are kept, the patient receives all necessary and appropriate medical treatment timely, the treatment is medically necessary, and facilitates the provision of necessary and appropriate treatment of the patient.
-The Care Manager is available to talk with the patient and family to answer their questions and to facilitate the provision of needed support.
+The Care Manager follows the care and treatment of the patient enrolled in complex care management to verify that: recommendations to physicians and professional providers are followed, medical appointments are kept, the patient receives all necessary and appropriate medical treatment of the patient.
+The Care Manager is available to talk with the patient and family to answer their questions and to facilitate the provision of necessary.